paulpritchard68/utilities/README.md

 ### Using MTB ###
 The manual timing options have now been removed in favour of Systemd (or cron, if that floats your boat).

-In order to use this application with Systemd you will need to  copy both mtb.service and mtb.timer to ~/.config/systemd/user
+In order to use this application with Systemd you will need to copy both mtb.service and mtb.timer to ~/.config/systemd/user And to ensure it restarts when you reboot, you will to copy mtb.desktop tp ~/.config/autostart

 Once Done, the following commands should be entered:
 ```bash